 - 1. Discuss the matter with the faculty member involved. - 2.
 The decision of the faculty member should be made and communicated to the student within five (5) class days of the student conference. - 3.
-If the matter remains unresolved, the student, within five (5) class days, may appeal to the division chairperson or the Associate Dean of Instruction.
-The division chairperson or the Associate Dean of Instruction may request of the student a written narrative outlining the alleged complaint.
-The division chairperson or the Associate Dean of Instruction will investigate, reach a decision, and respond in writing to the student within five (5) class days.
-The decision is final unless, within five (5) class days after the decision has been communicated to the student, the student completes a "Student Grievance and Appeals" form, (available in the Student Services offices) and presents it to the Dean of Student Services to forward to the Vice President of Instructional Services for review. - 4.
+If the matter remains unresolved, the student, within five (5) class days, may appeal to the division chairperson, Dean of Instruction, or supervisor.
+The division chairperson, Dean of Instruction or supervisor may request of the student a written narrative outlining the alleged complaint.
+The division chairperson, Dean of Instruction or supervisor will investigate, reach a decision, and respond in writing to the student within five (5) class days.
+The decision is final unless, within five (5) class days after the decision has been communicated to the student, the student completes a "Student Grievance and Appeals" form, (available in the Student Services offices) and presents it to the Vice President of Student Services to forward to the Vice President of Instructional Services for review. - 4.
 The Vice President of Instructional Services has five (5) class days to investigate, reach a decision and respond to the student in writing.
 The decision is final unless within five (5) class days after the decision has been communicated to the student, the student makes a written request for review to the student appeals committee.
 Rules of procedure governing the student appeals committee are outlined later in this section.
-If assistance is needed, the Dean of Student Services or his designee should be contacted.
+If assistance is needed, the Vice President of Student Services or Dean of Student Services should be contacted.

-Time Limits: If the student fails to meet the time limits or advise the Dean of Student Services of a perceived hindrance prior to the deadline at any step, the grievance is automatically considered dropped.
+Time Limits: If the student fails to meet the time limits or advise the Vice President of Student Services of a perceived hindrance prior to the deadline at any step, the grievance is automatically considered dropped.
 If college personnel, at any step, fail to meet the time limits, the grievance is automatically advanced to the next step.